Stereographic Markov Chain Monte Carlo: Stereographic Markov Chain Monte Carlo

 See \cref{fig-stereo} for a geometric illustration of this stereographic projection (in the case $d=1$ for simplicity) and \cref{proof_jacobian} for the proof of the Jacobian determinant \cref{eq_jacobian}.

 Now suppose we wish to sample from a target density $\pi (x)$ where $x \in \Reals^d$.
-Our aim will be to take advantage of our stereographic bijection to construct an MCMC sampler directly on $\mathbb{S}^{d}$, projecting the output back onto $\Reals ^d$.
+Our aim is to take advantage of our stereographic bijection to construct an MCMC sampler directly on $\mathbb{S}^{d}$, projecting the output back onto $\Reals ^d$.
 We denote the transformed target as $\pi_S(z)$ then for $x=\SP(z)$ we have

-First, we just consider a random-walk Metropolis algorithm with normalized step size $h$ on the unit sphere. \cref{fig-algo} illustrates how the algorithm moves are constructed on the sphere.
+First, we just consider a random-walk Metropolis algorithm with a step size $h$ on the unit sphere.
+Note that we describe our algorithms on the unit sphere.
+The radius $R$ will only be taken into account when projecting to $\Reals^d$. \cref{fig-algo} illustrates how the algorithm moves are constructed on the unit sphere.
 (Note that we could very easily have constructed more general Metropolis--Hastings algorithms.)

 The symmetry of the re-projection mechanism in the proposal of the algorithm means that SPS is indeed a valid MCMC algorithm for $\pi$.
 More formally, we have the following result.

 \begin{proposition} If $\pi(x)$ is positive and continuous in $\Reals^d$, then SPS gives rise to an ergodic Markov chain on $\Reals^d$ with invariant distribution $\pi $. \end{proposition} \begin{proof} See \cref{proof-prop-SPSergodic}. \end{proof}